 If you thought growing orchids was all about the flowers, you’ve never taken a look at the Ludisia, or jewel orchid.
-This unusual orchid variety breaks all the rules: it grows in the soil, not in the air; it likes shade instead of a sunny environment; and it gets its good looks from the velvety leaves it produces instead of its flowers.
+This unusual orchid variety breaks all the rules: it grows in the soil and not in the air, it likes shade instead of a sunny environment, and it gets its good looks from the velvety leaves it produces instead of its flowers.
 If they’re so different, then what are jewel orchids?
 They are one of the simplest orchids a budding grower could own.
 If you can grow a begonia indoors, you can be successful with growing jewel orchids.

 What are Jewel Orchids?